Lauren Dascalo Gets Saucy In Revealing Black Lingerie, Heels & Mask

-Lauren Dascalo appeared to be channeling Fifty Shades Of Grey in a saucy new Instagram update.
-The Bang Energy model served up some steamy looks for the camera as she opted for a racy ensemble.
+Lauren Dascalo appeared to be channeling Fifty Shades of Grey in a saucy new Instagram update.
+The Bang Energy model served up some steamy looks for the camera as she sported a racy ensemble.

-In the sexy snaps, Lauren looked drop dead gorgeous as she wore a revealing black lingerie piece.
+In the sexy snaps, Lauren looked drop-dead gorgeous as she wore a revealing black lingerie piece.
 The bodysuit included spaghetti straps that showcased her gym-honed arms and shoulders, as well as a low-cut neckline that exposed her abundant cleavage.

-The lace garment fit tightly around her slim midsection, and was cut high over her curvy hips as it accentuated her round booty.
+The lace garment fit tightly around her slim midsection and was cut high over her curvy hips as it accentuated her round booty.
 Her long, lean legs were also on full display in the snaps.

 Lauren accessorized the steamy style to the max.
 She rocked a pair of black heels, as well as dangling earrings and a silver necklace.
 She added rings on her fingers and a bracelet on her wrist.
 However, it was the mask that covered her face that drew the most attention.

 In the first photo, Lauren sat on a red rug as she leaned against a matching sofa.
-She had one leg bent underneath of her, as the other stretched out in front of her.
-She turned her body toward the side and pushed her derriere outwards while she arched her back.
+She had one leg bent underneath her and stretched the other one out in front of her.
+She turned her body to the side and pushed her derriere outward while she arched her back.
 She also lifted her chin and looked away from the camera with a seductive expression on her face.

 The second shot featured the model on top of the sofa.
 She was on all fours for the pic with both arms placed in front of her and a leg lifted in the air.

-In the caption of the post, Lauren revealed that she looked like a dream for Valentine’s Day.
+In the caption, Lauren revealed that she looked like a dream for Valentine's Day.
 She also geotagged her location as Miami Beach, Florida.

-Her long, blond hair was pulled away from her forehead.
-The locks were styled in sexy curls that cascaded down her back and over her shoulders.

 "Loving the vibe," one follower stated.